julianazacharias/germinare-challenge/README.md

 # Germinare Challenge

-A simple API buildt for Germinare Challenge
+A simple API built for Germinare Challenge

 ## How to run the project